ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 should be deployed to ensure the privacy of clients and the security of all participating entities.

+The privacypass working group is working on
+{{?HTTP-Authentication=I-D.ietf-privacypass-auth-scheme}} as an instantiation of a redemption protocol and {{?ISSUANCE=I-D.ietf-privacypass-protocol}} as an instantiation of the issuance protocol.

 # Terminology

 {::boilerplate bcp14}